“The Lord has appeared of old to me, saying, ‘Yes, I have loved you with an everlasting love….’” (Jeremiah 31:3)

 We recall Jesus at the graveside of Lazarus saying, “Whoever lives and believes in me shall never perish.”
 (See John 11.)

-God demonstrated His love in ten thousand ways, and three huge ones…
+God demonstrated His love in ten thousand ways, but in particular in three huge ones…

 CREATION.
 The Father could have made a universe of all grays but He chose color.
 He could have made it with complete silence or dreadful noise, but He gave us music, the sound of birdsong, the laughter of children.
 He could have limited creation to a few species but the variety of His creation appears without measure.